ceramicstudio/js-composedb/README.md

 ## ⚠️ Preview releases

-ComposeDB packages and tools are still under early development, breaking changes are to be expected between releases until a stable v1 is released.
+ComposeDB packages and tools are still under early development; breaking changes are expected between releases until a stable v1 is released.

 ## Installation